We breed and Rescue

 Nevertheless, the true origin of the Small Munsterlander Pointing Dogs has not been proven.

 In addition to being a tireless hunter and tracker, the Munster was developed to double as the family pet and watchdog.
 The Munsters of today do far more than just hunt.
 Because of their superior scenting and tracking abilities, Munsters are being used for Search and Rescue (finding lost people).
-And, because of their high intelligence, cooperative nature, and calm demeanor, Munsters are being used as Service (Assistance) Dogs.
+Because of their high intelligence, cooperative nature, and calm demeanor, Munsters are being used as Service (Assistance) Dogs.

 The Munster is an amazing dog, both in the home and in the field.
 The Munster is a versatile breed – a pointing dog who will hunt and retrieve both furred and feathered game on land or in water.
 They are known for their exceptional tracking ability.
 Most Munsters retrieve game naturally and love the water.
 Females of this breed average 35-50 pounds and males average 45-60 pounds.
 We try to produce dogs at the middle-lower end of the FCI Standard, so our females typically weigh 35-40 pounds and our males typically weigh 45-50 pounds.
 Munsters have a soft, dense, medium length coat with feathering on the ears and legs and a well-flagged tail.
 They minimally require 20-30 minutes of off-lead exercise four times per week.
 Ideally they should get off-lead exercise daily.